Kupuna IslandersMusic Performance

 Yasuko Shimizu and Her Fellow SingersMusic Performance

-Members of Yasuko Shimizu and Her Fellow Singers perform at various concerts and dinner theaters.
-We have also hosted over 50 productions of “The Fountain of Angels,” a charity concert promoting the campaign against pediatric cancer for 22 years.
-We believe that we can reach everyone’s heart through music, and we continue to take part in promoting US-Japan friendship and cultural exchange.
+Yasuko Shimizu and Her Fellow Singers perform at various dinner shows and concerts throughout the year.
+We have also been performing at 54 charity concerts for “The Fountain of Angels” for the last 22 years to support conquering pediatric cancer.
+This will be our 21th consecutive time to participate in the Honolulu Festival.
+We believe that we can reach everyone’s heart through music.
+We continue to take part in promoting US-Japan friendship and cultural exchange.

 Hawaii Gagaku SocietyMusic Performance